Classical and Quantum Mechanics via Lie algebras

 Proposition \ref{prop-5.5} gives us the relations \lbeq{fock-op} (a\psi)_k = \hbar \psi_{k+1}\,,~~~(a^*\psi)_k = k\psi_{k-1}\,,~~~ (n\psi)_k = k\psi_k\,, \eeq and $ \varphi^* \psi = (\sum \varphi_k |k\> )^* \sum \psi_l |l\> = \sum \frac{\hbar^k}{k!}\bar\varphi_k \psi_k$, hence \lbeq{fock-ip} \varphi^* \psi = \sum \frac{\hbar^k}{k!}\bar\varphi_k \psi_k\,. \eeq Equations \gzit{fock-op} and \gzit{fock-ip} are an equivalent description of the equations of Proposition \ref{prop-5.5}.

 We now define $\Hz$ as the closure of $\Fz_+$.
-Then the operators $a,a^*$ and $n$ are defined on a dense subset.
+This makes $\Fz_+$ a dense subspace of $\Hz$, and we say that the operators $a,a^*$ and $n$ are \bfi{densely defined} in $\Hz$ (meaning that they are defined on a dense subspace).
 Previously we have seen that if the canonical commutation relations admit an irreducible representation, then it has to be of the form as described by Proposition \ref{prop-5.5}.
 But now we can say more:

 The set $\Hz$ of vectors $\psi\in\Cz^\infty$ with finite norm